JaanDev/gmd-shaders/README.md

 # How it works

 Each frame it makes a "screenshot" of the level,ground,bg etc. and then applies a shader to it.
-Yes yes i know that it's extremly unefficient(40fps on 1080p) so it lowers the quality 1.5-2 times, it's not very noticable.
+It has pretty good fps and doesnt lower the resolution(after the update on 18.06.22)

 If you know a working different way to do it please text me in discord Jaan#2897